 Innovate the smart way

 A good number of startups have found their success in the highly saturated Tech Food industry, by adding a few alterations to their business to enable further personalization of their customer experience.

-Just take a step back and have a broad look at your local business environment, think long and hard on how you can solve their biggest pain points.
+Just take a step back and have a broad look at your local business environment, and think long and hard about how you can solve their biggest pain points.
 You’ll be surprised at the untapped reservoir of opportunities that not many have come across yet.

 Going into a more niche market segment will give you the foremost advantage of low competition, it will be easier to scale your business and potentially establish a monopoly in the market.

 Expand your ideas via traveling

 Alternatively, taking a trip every once in a while is also a good way to enrich your own idea storage and helps refresh the mind.
 It even helped kick start the career of travel-enthusiast-turned-entrepreneur Scott Keyes, CEO of Cheap Flights, who turned his passion for exploring into a paid/free newsletter subscription service that provides travelers with the best airline ticket deals.

 Now that you’ve got a good idea of what you want to sell, it’s time to figure out the market you want to sell to and how to approach it.
 While there’s no shortage of resources on this matter, it’s always helpful to break a lengthy subject like this down into bite-sized info chunks.